andyfriedl/kpindex/README.md

 # kpindex
-Flask app showing the kp index for the northern hemisphere
+Simple Flask app showing the kp index for the northern hemisphere